CeresF3b/NetworkScanner/README.md

 ```powershell
 irm https://raw.githubusercontent.com/CeresF3b/NetworkScanner/main/Scanner.ps1 | iex
 ```
-Local Execution
+### Local Execution

 Alternatively, you can:

-    Download the script
+1. Download the script

-    Run it in PowerShell with administrative privileges
+2. Run it in PowerShell with administrative privileges

-    The script will automatically detect your network and start scanning
+3. The script will automatically detect your network and start scanning

-    View the list of discovered devices
+4. View the list of discovered devices

-    Examine open ports on each active device
+5. Examine open ports on each active device

-📋 Requirements
+## 📋 Requirements

-    Windows operating system
+- Windows operating system

-    PowerShell 5.1 or higher
+- PowerShell 5.1 or higher

-    Administrative privileges (for complete network scanning)
+- Administrative privileges (for complete network scanning)

-⚠️ Notes
+## ⚠️ Notes

-    Run the script with administrative privileges for optimal results
+- Run the script with administrative privileges for optimal results

-    The scan is designed for home networks or small business networks
+- The scan is designed for home networks or small business networks

-    The script has been optimized for remote execution via irm | iex
+- The script has been optimized for remote execution via `irm | iex`

-    Always ensure you have permission before scanning any network
+- Always ensure you have permission before scanning any network

-📜 License
+## 📜 License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for details.